 - An affirmation of correction must be filed within 60 days of the date of correction

 - When no witnessing agency is required, the performing inspector must complete and sign the field inspection and test report documenting all violating conditions, if any, and provide it to the owner or the owner’s representative on the day of the inspection and test.

 - When a witnessing agency is required to perform Category 1, 3 and 5 tests as per Table N1 of the NYC Building Code, on the day of each inspection the performing inspector must complete and sign the field inspection and test report

 ADAAG specifies that in new construction, platform lifts can be used instead of ramps or elevators only in providing access to: performing areas in assembly occupancies; wheelchair seating locations in assembly occupancies, and incidental space or rooms not open to the public with a maximum occupancy of five.
 Platform lifts are also permitted where ramp or elevator access is infeasible due to existing or other constraints.

 Vertical wheelchair lifts and inclined wheelchair lifts must comply with applicable state and local codes and with the ASME specifications.
-The ASME code also covers inclined stairway chairlifts, but if the chair of the lift is fixed in place, it does not meet ADAAG requirements for a platform that accommodates wheelchairs.
+Additionally, NYC and many other jurisdictions require annual inspections, as well as a maintenance program.
+The ASME code also covers inclined stairway chairlifts, but this device does not meet ADAAG requirements since it cannot accommodate a wheelchair.